dcferreira/dcferreira.github.io/content/post/2023-03-07-ai-web-app/index.md

 Having this pipeline always running is a pretty good start, as it ensures that tests are run regularly and you're notified if they fail.
-For next steps in this pipeline, you can have a look at [building/pushing docker images](https://github.com/marketplace/actions/build-and-push-docker-images) (such as the one we built in [Part 6](/post/2023-03-06-ai-web-app)).
+For next things to do with the pipelines, you can have a look at [building/pushing docker images](https://github.com/marketplace/actions/build-and-push-docker-images) (such as the one we built in [Part 6](/post/2023-03-06-ai-web-app)).